Ayoola Ayolola

-Ayoola Ayolola (born January 12, 1987) is a Nigerian musician, singer, and actor.
-He won the 5th Project Fame West Africa on September 29, 2012.
+Ayoola Ayolola (born January 12, 1987) is a Nigerian singer and actor.
+He won the fifth season of Project Fame West Africa on September 29, 2012.

 Early life and education

-Ayolola was born in Kano, northern Nigeria.
-He is the oldest of five children.
-He attended Covenant University, Ota, Ogun State where he studied biochemistry.
+Ayolola was born in Kano, northern Nigeria, and is the eldest of five children.
+He attended Covenant University, Ota, Ogun State, where he studied biochemistry.

 Career

 Project Fame West Africa

-Ayolola won the 5th edition of the Project Fame West Africa, where he was gifted a car, 2.5 million naira cash price and a year recording deal.
-He previously participated in another singing contest Nigerian Idol where he got evicted in the first round after making the final 12.
+Ayolola won the fifth season of the Project Fame West Africa, where he was gifted a car, ₦2.5 million cash price and a one-year recording deal.
+He had previously participated in Nigerian Idol where he was eliminated in the first round after reaching the final 12.

 Acting career

-Ayolola suspended his music career for acting in 2015, he featured as Mide in the YouTube series Skinny Girl in Transit afterwards.
-He also featured in movies such as Isoken.
+Ayolola suspended his music career for acting in 2015 and appeared as Mide in the YouTube series Skinny Girl in Transit.
+He has also featured in films such as Isoken.